Disability & Deaf Services

 The Assistive Technology Center offers assessment, training, and access to a variety of academic computing programs.

-The Massachusetts Inclusive Concurrent Enrollment Initiative provides dual enrollment opportunities for transition-aged students, 18–21, with intellectual disabilities and/or autism spectrum disorder.
+Massachusetts Inclusive Higher Ed provides dual enrollment opportunities for transition-aged students, 18–21, with intellectual disabilities and/or autism spectrum disorder.

 Want to request services from OSDDS?
 Begin by scheduling a meeting at 413.552.2417 or come into the office in Donahue 147.